-The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations or Regular Corporate Income Tax (RCIT), whichever is higher.
-The Company is liable to pay MCIT in 2012, 2011 and 2010 as MCIT was higher than RCIT.
+The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations, or regular corporate income tax (RCIT), whichever is higher.
+The Company is liable to pay MCIT in 2014, 2013 and 2012 as MCIT was higher than RCIT in those years.